Codecademy/docs/content/git/concepts/pull-requests/pull-requests.md

 The review process by the contributors, usually involves:

-1. Examining the code submitted in the PR for errors and/or improvements.
+1. Examining the code submitted in the PR for errors and/or optimizations.
 2. Running tests to ensure the code works as intended.
 3. Discussing potential modifications.